Make Household Cleaners Last Longer: 11 Thrifty Tricks to Try

 Reuse Swiffer dusters

 Cut down on expensive Swiffer refills by using both sides of a single pad.
-And don't be so quick to throw it away—fill your sink with warm soapy water and swish the duster around to clean it up for a second use.
+And don’t be so quick to throw it away—fill your sink with warm soapy water and swish the duster around to clean it up for a second use.
 Roll the wipe into a paper towel to remove extra moisture and allow it to air dry.
-You can reuse these other household items too.

 Cut sponges in half